 By February 2021, Willis informed Georgia state officials that she had opened an investigation and was looking into possible criminal violations related to election fraud in the state.

 The special grand jury convened in May 2022 and began hearing testimony from witnesses a month later.
-Prosecutor Willis has taken statements from Senator Lindsey Graham, lawyer Rudy Giuliani and many other key players in Mr. Trump’s team.
+Prosecutor Willis took statements from Senator Lindsey Graham, lawyer Rudy Giuliani and many other key players in Mr. Trump’s team.

 Prosecutor Willis also revealed that at one point all 16 fake electors, who were set up by Mr. Trump's team to falsely claim victory in Georgia, were targets of her investigation, although at least eight of them later reached immunity agreements with prosecutors.

-The special grand jury completed its work and delivered its report in December 2022.
-Since the special grand jury has no indictment power, prosecutor Willis convened a regular grand jury in July to hear evidence and approved an indictment against Trump on August 14.
+The special grand jury completed its work and submitted its report in December 2022.
+Since the special grand jury does not have the power to indict, prosecutor Willis convened a regular grand jury in July to hear evidence and approved an indictment against Mr. Trump on August 14.

 The decision means that Donald Trump has been indicted in all four investigations against him at both the state and federal levels.
 What is notable about the move from Georgia is that even if Trump wins the 2024 election, he will not have the power to pardon himself or end the prosecution by prosecutor Willis, because it is conducted under state law, not federal law.